Ninfa's: 2000s and present

 Ninfa Laurenzo, the restaurant's founder, died of bone cancer at the age of 77, on Sunday June 17, 2001.

 In 2001 there were 55 Ninfa's locations controlled by Serrano's.
 The restaurants in Georgia and Louisiana were independent franchises.
 In 2005 Ninfa's continued to have locations in Texas, Baton Rouge, Louisiana, Shreveport, Louisiana, and Georgia.

 In 2006, Niel Morgan, the owner of the Antone's po boy chain, started the new firm Legacy Restaurants, then proceeded to make a deal with Serrano's.
 Morgan acquired the rights to the original Ninfa's and took direct control, while Serrano's began to license the Ninfa's name for eight other locations.
 After Morgan took control of the original restaurants, he proceeded to begin renovations, which added potted plants and a colonial Spanish-style bench.
 As part of Morgan's overhaul, a VIP parking service was added.
 Morgan also had the restrooms upgraded and added an outdoor deck and a parking lot.

 The Original Ninfa's on Navigation has been owned and operated by Legacy Restaurants since mid-2006.
 The Executive Chef is Alex Padilla whose mother worked for Laurenzo when he was growing up in Houston.
 Legacy has made a number of improvements including a lighted parking lot and covered outdoor seating.

 There are still "Ninfa's Mexican Restaurants" in Houston and elsewhere operated by independent owners who previously received licenses to use the name from the Laurenzo family.
 None of these are affiliated with the Original Ninfa's on Navigation.
 In 2008, there were 14 independently licensed Ninfa's locations.

 In 2012, several licensed Ninfa's locations were converted into "Maggie Rita's Tex-Mex Grill & Bar," a restaurant chain co-owned by Carlos Mencia.
 Katharine Shilcutt of the Houston Press rated the food at the new restaurants negatively and said that "[i]t represents a new nadir for a once-respected and beloved Houston Tex-Mex institution."
 Shilcutt further added that the takeover caused an "uproar" in Houston and that "but to many longtime Houstonians (me included), the deal with interloper Maggie Rita's may as well have been a pact with the devil."

 In 2012 Shilcutt said that overall, "Ninfa's hadn't been that great in a long time".
 She explained that the original location was "still reflective of the restaurant chain when it was in its prime," while the other locations "have varying levels of food and service, although most have fallen away significantly from the high-quality cuisine offered at the Original and last of the true Ninfa's empire."

 In November 2013 an enclosed patio opened at the original Ninfa's.

+In 2017, the original Ninfa's was featured on a Houston-based episode of the Travel Channel show Man v.
+Food, hosted by Casey Webb.

 The owners of the original Ninfa's plan to open another branch at BLVD Place in Uptown Houston in 2019.